Fusion1013/AvasarVault/Building Avasar/Creatures/Creature Types/Aberrations.md

 ## Overview
-Aberrations originate from the [[Plane of Madness]].
+Aberrations are a [[Creatures Overview|Creature]] type that originate from the [[Plane of Madness]].
 It is inherently easier for Aberrations to travel the planes of the multiverse.